marklai1998/cs2115-dots-and-boxes-game/README.md

 # CS2115 Dots and Boxes Game

 ## Introduction
-This repository is created for `City University HK` course `CS2115 - Computer Organization` Assignment 3 bonus part <br />
+This repository is created for `City University HK` course `CS2115 - Computer Organization` assignment 3 bonus part <br />
 All credit goes to: Mark Lai

 ## Assignment Requirement